 What's happened

-On Saturday, a suspected arson attack by the far-left extremist Volcano Group damaged high-voltage cables near Berlin's Lichterfelde power plant, cutting electricity to over 45,000 households and 2,200 businesses.
-Power restoration is ongoing but delayed by freezing weather, with full service expected by Thursday.
-Authorities condemn the attack as endangering lives, especially vulnerable groups.
+On Saturday, a suspected arson attack by the far-left extremist group Volcano Group damaged high-voltage cables near Berlin's Lichterfelde power plant, causing a blackout affecting about 45,000 households and 2,200 businesses.
+The outage, the longest since WWII in Berlin, disrupted hospitals, schools, and public transport.
+Restoration efforts continue amid freezing weather, with full power expected by Thursday, January 15.

 What's behind the headline?